 Chris Martin

-Chris is a playworker, writer/researcher, and playwork activist.
-He has an M.A. in Play and Playwork from the University of Gloucestershire, and is completing his PhD, examining interactions between children and mobile digital technology in outdoor play.
-Chris is a board member of the International Play Association for England, works face-to-face at Tiverton Adventure Playground, is a Postgraduate Fellow of the Royal Geographical Society and widely published.
-Chris was the main writer and project lead for the UK Play and Playwork Education and Skills Strategy 2011-2016; facilitated the All Party Parliamentary Group on Play, and was National Playwork Convenor for the Community, Youth and Playworker’s Section of Unite the Union.
+Chris, a playworker, writer/researcher, and playwork activist, holds an M.A. in Play and Playwork from the University of Gloucestershire.
+Currently, he is finalizing his PhD, investigating children’s interactions with mobile digital technology in outdoor play.
+Beyond academia, Chris actively engages as a board member of the International Play Association for England.
+He is hands-on at Tiverton Adventure Playground and holds the title of Postgraduate Fellow at the Royal Geographical Society.
+Chris has a rich publication history and notably spearheaded the UK Play and Playwork Education and Skills Strategy from 2011 to 2016.
+Additionally, he facilitated the All Party Parliamentary Group on Play and served as the National Playwork Convenor for the Community, Youth, and Playworker’s Section of Unite the Union.

 Luke Sutton